-Our Projection for the Year 2020
+Our Projection for the Year 2022

-In 2020, we intend to undertake the following activities in response to our sustainability performance
+In 2022, we intend to undertake the following activities in response to our sustainability performance

-- In the FY2019/20 we plan to move to construction and commissioning of data centers for Fiber and Network Operators of which will increase our portfolio in the industry - 2.
-Strengthen Health, Safety & Environmental culture in the organization and OSHA 45000 certification - 3.
-Increase business in green energy solutions and ensure we acquire ISO 14000 certification. - 4.
-Train more staff on ethical business - 5.
-Plant trees to impact climate change - Continuous training on Health, Safety and Wellbeing of employees
+- 1. In the FY2021/22 we plan to construct and commission more data centers for Network Operators and collocation data centers operators increasing our portfolio in the industry - 2.
+Strengthen Health, Safety & Environmental culture in the organization and acquire OSHA 45001 certification - 3.
+Train more staff on ethical business - 4.
+Plant trees to impact climate change - 5.
+Continuous training on Health, Safety and Wellbeing of employees